JornWildt/Mason/Documentation/Mason-draft-2.md

   1. Register all namespace declarations.
 These are key/value pairs that map namespace names into URI prefixes.

-  2. Iterate recursively through all control elements and expand control element names (curies) using the namespace declarations.
+  2. Iterate recursively through all JSON objects and locate @controls elements.
+For each of the controls expand control element names (curies) using the namespace declarations.

   3. Read whatever JSON data the client is looking for.